You Decide: Did the Chances of a Recession in 2022 Just Go Up?

 Bad things happen during recessions.
-Businesses go bankrupt, workers lose their jobs, the stock market declines and the federal government goes deeper in debt trying to help the country survive.
+Businesses go bankrupt, workers lose their jobs, the stock market declines and the federal government goes deeper into debt trying to help the country survive.

 One of the long-studied issues about recessions is what causes them.
 The consensus answer is that recessions result from some excess that had developed in the economy.
 Indeed, recessions are the way those excesses are eliminated.

-If there is a recession in 2022, there will also be a COVID link.
+If there is a recession in 2022, there will also be a COVID-19 link.
 Here’s why.
 With the economy partially shut down in early 2020, and with public institutions such as hospitals facing rising numbers of patients, the federal government began providing an unprecedented amount of financial aid.
-Stimulus checks to households, enlarged unemployment compensation checks to laid-off workers, special payments to households with children, expanded Food Stamps, broader health care support and special loans to businesses were provided in several aid packages over 2020 and 2021.
+Stimulus checks to households, enlarged unemployment compensation checks to laid-off workers, special payments to households with children, expanded food stamps, broader health care support and special loans to businesses were provided in several aid packages over 2020 and 2021.
 These allocations totaled $5.5 trillion.

 The financial assistance was so broad and generous that median household income rose and the poverty rate fell.
 Many households actually emerged from the worst of the virus in 2021 in better financial shape than prior to the virus.
 They were flush with cash and the desire to spend.

 But a problem arose because the virus also curtailed the ability of producers to make products and deliver them to consumers.
-With robust spending but limited supply, the national inflation rate – which had been running between one percent and two percent annually in the 21st century – began rising, and ended 2021 at seven percent, three times higher than the level it had been for most of the 21st century.
+With robust spending but limited supply, the national inflation rate – which had been running between 1% and 2% annually in the 21st century – began rising and ended 2021 at 7%, three times higher than the level it had been for most of the 21st century.

-Walden is a Reynolds Distinguished Professor Emeritus at North Carolina State University.
+Walden is a Willam Neal Reynolds Distinguished Professor Emeritus at North Carolina State University.